dabamos/openadms-server/docs/source/api-return-heartbeat.rst

 Return Heartbeat
 ================

-Returns the last heartbeat of a sensor node, containing project id, node id, IP address, and timestamp.
+Returns the last heartbeat of a sensor node, containing project id, node id, heartbeat frequency in seconds, IP address, and timestamp of last heartbeat.

 URL
 ---